doriantaylor/rb-uuid-ncname/README.md

 `from_ncname`.
 The version currently defaults to `0`, the old one, but will issue a warning if not explicitly set.
 Later I will change the default to `1`, while keeping the warning, then later still, finally remove the warning with 1 as the default.
+This should ensure that any code written during the transition produces the correct results.

 > Unless you have to support identifiers generated from version 0.1.3
 > or newer, you should be running these methods with `version: 1`.